-An aerobic septic system is one of several choices when deciding on a septic system for your home.
-The benefits of having an aerobic septic system are high efficiency, a nearly indefinite lifespan, and possibly less land needed for your leaching system.
+An aerobic septic system is one of several choices when you're deciding on a septic system for your home.
+The benefits of installing an aerobic septic system are high efficiency, a nearly indefinite lifespan, and possibly less land needed for your leaching system.

 - Use biodegradable or septic-safe products, especially toilet paper.

-- Do not put grease, cigarette butts, food scraps, oil, tampons, diapers or sanitary pads down the toilet or sink.
+- Do not throw grease, cigarette butts, food scraps, oil, tampons, diapers or sanitary pads down the toilet or sink.

-- Keep your system alkaline (good bacteria die in acid conditions) by using alternative cleaning agents such as lemon juice, borax, vinegar and baking soda.
+- Keep your system alkaline (good bacteria die in acid conditions) with alternative cleaning agents like borax and baking soda.

 - Use disinfection tablets as recommended by the manufacturer.

 - Check occasionally for insect damage, especially in warmer climates.
-Insects can damage electrical elements of the system, such as breaker boxes.
+Insects can harm electrical elements of the system, such as breaker boxes.